 UPDATE: Two year mark.

 23,000 Miles….
 Knock on genuine simulated wood….
 She’s going strong.
-Routine maintenance aside I haven’t touched it.
-There’s a few little projects in the works, but they are just cute, and not because something is impeding our enjoyment.
-As far as the chassis and the drive train…. roll on baby.
+Routine maintenance aside I haven’t touched the chassis.
+There’s a few little projects in the works, but they are just cute, and not because something is impeding our enjoyment, with the noted exception of the fact that it is impossible to keep the cabin warm when driving in very cold weather (30’s and below).
+But there’s a fix…. see Cabin Heat.
+As far as the chassis and the drive train…. roll on baby, roll on.